How to Partition SD card on Windows and Mac | Expert Guide

 Step 3: Now Disk Management window will open.
 It will display the list of all the drives including your SD card, their formats, file system, and status.

-Step 4: Right-click on your memory card on which you want to create a partition, select the Shrink Volume option.
+Step 4: Right-click on the memory card on which you want to create a partition, and select the Shrink Volume option.

 Step 5: Select the size of your SD shrink on which you want to create a partition and click Shrink.